 - Urban Design Theory II is structured around a core compulsory lecture series and a set of optional seminars from which you choose to attend two.
 Following the module Urban Design Theory I, this lecture and seminar-based module presents more detailed urban design theory and method.
 The module covers design for the sensory experience of space, problematic building types and mixed use, density issues, regeneration, guiding, and theory and practice.
 You are presented with a generic and contemporary issue.
 Working in a group, you then refine the issue and define terms of reference and methods of working.
 The specific topic varies from year to year reflecting current concerns, but could include cover coding and briefing for local identity, community design involvement, designing for distinctiveness or applying good urban design in relation to modern economic practice.
 The methods identified in this module are carried over for application in Urban Design Issues II.

-- Urban Design Issues II The issues defined and methods identified in the module Urban Design Issues I are carried over for application in this module.
-The specific topic covered reflects current concerns, but could include coding and briefing for local identity, community design involvement, designing for distinctiveness or applying good urban design in relation to modern economic practice.
+- Urban Design Issues II is a continuation of the issues and methods defined and identified in Urban Design Issues I. The specific topic covered reflects current concerns, but could include coding and briefing for local identity, community design involvement, designing for distinctiveness or applying good urban design in relation to modern economic practice.
 This module will normally involve an overseas and/or UK field visit.
 You will produce a group report that addresses the issue(s) and uses the methods identified in the module Urban Design Issues I. The group report will contain individual student inputs in the form of individual chapters or papers as part of the overall group report.
 You will receive both a group and an individual mark.

 - Urban Design Development Seminars consists of a set of specialist topic seminars.
 The topics will vary, but will normally cover such subjects as coding and briefing, issues of local identity, urban landscape design, movement and mobility, and globalisation and design.